 When Microsoft announced the .NET framework, my colleagues were absolutely stoked because it would solve a lot of versioning issues with dlls.
 It was going to be something that would allow people to write libraries in one language and use them in another.
 Those things sounded like pretty cool features to me.
-I started learning VB.NET quickly switched to C# because it felt more natural to me.
-The beauty of .NET was that libraries I had previously learned when using VB.NET wasn’t in vain.
+I started learning VB.NET, but quickly switched to C# because it felt more natural to me.
+The beauty of .NET was that the libraries I had previously learned when using VB.NET wasn’t in vain.
 I could just use that knowledge in C# without having different interfaces to classes etc.

-we covered the differences in typing systems between a classical .NET language, for which we used C# as an example of a canonical static language and the ruby language.
-In chapter we talked about the ruby language and some of the cool things you can do in Ruby.
+In chapter 1, we covered the differences in typing systems between a classical .NET language, for which we used C# as an example of a canonical static language, and the ruby language.
+In chapter 2, we talked about the ruby language and some of the cool things you can do in Ruby.
 This chapter is about the .NET Framework, how it ties in to IronRuby, and why that’s a good thing.
 Before we get to what the DLR does for you, we’ll have to go through what the .Net Framework actually is.
 We’ll also look at what WPF is and does for you.
-After which we’ll explore the technologies .NET offers you to the Internet.
+After which we’ll explore the technologies .NET offers you to develop applications for the Internet.
 One of these technologies, the most innovative, is Silverlight.
 We think Silverlight will significantly change how rich Internet applications will be developed in the future.
-The other topics of discussion regarding Internet technologies are ASP.NET Webforms and ASP.NET MVC, we’ll check out how to those with IronRuby as well.
+The other two topics of discussion regarding Internet technologies are ASP.NET Webforms and ASP.NET MVC, we’ll check out how to make use of those with IronRuby as well.

+Note

 Most of the samples from this chapter should run both on mono and on the Microsoft .NET framework.
 The samples that utilize WPF probably won’t run under mono because at the time of this writing mono doesn’t have an implementation of the presentation framework in the olive project.
 If you don’t know what Mono is don’t worry we’ll explain it later in this chapter.

-.
+Nonetheless a short history lesson is in order to understand where we come from and where we’re going.
+At the beginning of this book we said that we assumed you knew what the .NET framework is but we didn’t expect you to know how your code executes.
+So to avoid leaving you baffled because the first part of the story is missing we’re briefly going to look at what the .NET framework does and is.

 3.1 Exploring the .NET Framework

-In my opinion the .NET framework the best invention Microsoft has made for developers in the last decade. llow me to elaborate a little on why I made that statement.
+In my opinion, the .NET framework is the best invention Microsoft has made for developers in the last decade.
+In this section, allow me to elaborate a little on why I made that statement.
 We’re not going to take you back in time to explain all the problems that existed before, but rather explain what the .NET Framework can do for you.

+3.1.1 Key features of .NET

-The .NET Framework consists of major parts:
+The .NET Framework consists of two major parts:

 a common language runtime (CLR) engine

 the Framework Class Library

+Using the .NET framework for your application development gives you the ability to deploy applications by just copying them from one location to another without the need for an installer.
+The .NET framework also tries solving the issues around library versioning of the dependencies for your application because they can just be copied next to the executable.